 - Volunteered at regional Special Olympics events for 25 consecutive years (1992-2017)

 - Epsilon Zeta is Sig Tau’s oldest chapter west of Texas.

-Sigma Tau Gamma – Epsilon Zeta Chapter became an associate chapter at Embry–Riddle Aeronautical University, Prescott Campus in 1993 and chartered on January 27, 1996.
-Founding Father, Charles Tortorette, started the chapter because he did not like the other fraternities on campus at the time and his father is a member of Sig Tau.
-The chapter was one of the first in Sig Tau to adopt Special Olympics as the official philanthropy.
-The fraternity follows the principles of Learning, Integrity, Excellence, Leadership, Citizenship.
+Sigma Tau Gamma – Epsilon Zeta Chapter became an associate chapter at Embry–Riddle Aeronautical University (ERAU), Prescott Campus in 1993 and chartered on January 27, 1996.
+Founding Father, Charles Tortorette, started the chapter because he did not like the other fraternities on campus at the time and to carry his father’s legacy of Sig Tau.
+The Epsilon Zeta chapter was one of the first in Sig Tau to adopt Special Olympics as the official philanthropy and has been volunteering with them for over 26 years.

 Submitting Changes to the Chapter’s History

 Any member of the fraternity and/or chapter is welcome to submit a request to update/change/correct information listed within the chapter history portion of the page. submissions will be accepted in two ways: should a correction need to be made, please submit the entire sentence/paragraph, that needs to be updated with the correction highlighted in yellow or in a different color.
 If something new or updated needs to be added, please submit the entire text that needs to be added and/or revised with the new information highlighted in yellow.